Healthy Copycat Thin Mint Cookies made with all paleo and vegan ingredients for an easy homemade recipe for your favorite girl scout cookie!

 The cookie part itself is made with just 5 key ingredients that we will get to shortly.
 Then the outside is a simple chocolate coating.
-I do add a bit of collagen to thicken it up a bit and give an extra boost (totally optional) and we will also chat more on that in a moment.

 But right now, I am hoping that you are drooling over the thought of eating thin mint cookies.
 And perhaps feeling a little nostalgic for this childhood cookie.
 I have a feeling I will be making a few other girls scout cookies soon, so if you have request, let me know!

 The simple ingredients for the thin mint cookies: